varundosapati/sparkExamples/sparkExamples/src/main/java/org/hadoopexam/sparksql/module12DataFrameAndStreamReaderWriter.md

  	You get DataFramReader from sparkSession val dataFrameReader = sparkSession.read
- 	Two ways of reading data is load, format specifi(json, csv, textFile, text e.t.c) which give DataSet
+ 	Two ways of reading data is load, format specify(json, csv, textFile, text e.t.c) which give DataSet

  	Using dataFrame reader we can read data from csv, json, textFile, parquet, jdbc, orc